-Like a judge, a qualified divorce mediator is someone who’s highly knowledgeable in New Jersey divorce and family law.
+Like a judge, a qualified divorce mediator is someone highly knowledgeable in New Jersey divorce and family law.
 They should have the experience to know when to be stern when required and accommodating when necessary, as well as when to apply or relieve pressure.
 Often, retired judges can make excellent mediators depending on what type of judge they were on the bench.
-To be a successful mediator one must understand children, the joys and responsibilities of parenting, the economics of business ownership, accounting, medical issues, taxes, wills and estates, and, most certainly, personalities.
+To be a successful divorce mediator, one must understand children, the joys and responsibilities of parenting, the economics of business ownership, accounting, medical issues, taxes, wills and estates, and, most certainly, personalities.

 An effective divorce mediator is someone who is committed to:

 - Teaching divorcing couples about the process and how they can get through it with the least amount of economic loss and emotional pain possible.

 - Working with them to achieve the most amicable solution.

 But it’s not totally up to the divorce mediator